RetroDECK/ES-DE/THEMES-DEV.md

 #### video

 Plays a video and provides support for displaying a static image for a defined time period before starting the video player.
-Although an unlimited number of videos could in theory be defined per view it's strongly recommended to keep it at a single instance.
-Playing multiple videos simultaneously takes a lot of CPU resources and ES-DE currently has no audio mixing capabilities so the audio would not play correctly.
+Although an unlimited number of videos could in theory be defined per view it's recommended to keep it at a single instance as playing videos takes a lot of CPU resources.
+But if still going for multiple videos, make sure to use the `audio` property to disable audio on all but one video as ES-DE currently has no audio mixing capabilities so the sound would not play correctly.
+To use videos in the `system` view, you either need to set a static video using the `path` property, or you need to create a `gameselector` element so game videos can be used.

 Supported views:
+* `system `
 * `gamelist`

 Instances per view: